ankaAR/bestiario5e/_creatures/stone-melder.md

 ### Actions

-***Black Earth Rod.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
+***Black Earth Rod.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 5 (1d6 + 2) puntos de daño contundente.
 The Stonemelder can also expend a spell slot to deal extra damage, dealing 2d8 bludgeoning damage for a 1st level slot, plus an additional 1d8 for each level of the slot above 1st.